aosabook/500lines/same-origin-policy/doc/chapter.md

 `qux.example.com` to read/write the DOM of both `foo.example.com` and
 `bar.example.com` (since it is possible for it to set the domain property to `example.com`).
-It might seem like a small detail, but if `qux.example.com` has a XSS vulnerability, then an attacker could be able to read/write the DOM of these other pages while in a situation in which the domain mechanism is not used, it wouldn't.
+It might seem like a small detail, but if `qux.example.com` has a XSS vulnerability, then an attacker would be able to read/write the DOM of these other pages while in a situation in which the domain mechanism is not used, it wouldn't.